This document describes and defines the on-disk database file format used by SQLite.

 If the affinity of a column is REAL and that column contains a value that can be converted to an integer without loss of information (if the value contains no fractional part and is not too large to be represented as an integer) then the column may be stored in the record as an integer.
 SQLite will convert the value back to floating point when extracting it from the record.

-Each SQL index, whether explicitly declared via a CREATE INDEX statement or implied by a UNIQUE constraint, corresponds to an index b-tree in the database file.
-There is one entry in index b-tree for each row in the corresponding table.
-The key to an index b-tree is a record composed of the columns that are being indexed followed by the rowid of the table row.
-Because every row in a table has a unique rowid and all keys in an index contain the rowid, all keys in an index are unique.
+Each SQL index, whether explicitly declared via a CREATE INDEX statement or implied by a UNIQUE or PRIMARY KEY constraint, corresponds to an index b-tree in the database file.
+Each entry in the index b-tree corresponds to a single row in the associated SQL table.
+The key to an index b-tree is a record composed of the columns that are being indexed followed by the key of the corresponding table row.
+For ordinary tables, the row key is the rowid, and for WITHOUT ROWID tables the row key is the PRIMARY KEY.
+Because every row in the table has a unique row key, all keys in an index are unique.

-There is a one-to-one mapping between rows in a table and entries in each index associated with that table.
-Corresponding rows int the index and table b-trees share the same rowid value, and contain the same value for all indexed columns.
+In a normal index, there is a one-to-one mapping between rows in a table and entries in each index associated with that table.
+However, in a partial index, the index b-tree only contains entries corresponding to table rows for which the WHERE clause expression on the CREATE INDEX statement is true.
+Corresponding rows in the index and table b-trees share the same rowid or primary key values and contain the same value for all indexed columns.

 Page 1 of a database file is the root page of a table b-tree that holds a special table named "sqlite_master" (or "sqlite_temp_master" in the case of a TEMP database) which stores the complete database schema.
 The structure of the sqlite_master table is as if it had been created using the following SQL: